ComposableFi/composable/docs/docs/networks/picasso-parachain-overview.md

 Meaning that all parachains who secure a slot to either Kusama or Polkadot benefit from the economic security provided by the Relay Chain’s validators.
-Therefore, as a parachain connected to the Kusama Relay Chain, Picasso benefits from Kusama’s extensive validator set and is guaranteed that any other parachain on Kusama shares the same degree of security.
+Therefore, as a parachain connected to the Kusama Relay Chain, Picasso benefits from Kusama’s extensive validator set for shared security.

 ## What is Picasso’s vision?